 For example, Thich Nhat Hanh, author of Peace is Every Step suggests walking meditation.
 He writes: "Our breathing has the function of helping our body and mind to calm down.
 As we walk, we can say, Breathing in, I calm my body.
 Breathing out, I bring peace into my body.
 Calming the breath calms the body and reduces any pain and tension."
 Try this!
 Stand up and take a few steps with the rhythm of your breath.
 What do you notice?

 Ellen Langer, founder of the The Langer Mindfulness Institute at Harvard University, has conducted data-driven studies of mindfulness without meditation.
 She advocates paying attention to the task at hand through novelty and engagement.
 You might experiment with this the next time you're driving or commuting.
 At every light, pay attention to what's outside the window.
 Observe your surroundings - the contrast between sky and leaves, sun glinting on glass or water, people walking or dogs running.
 Inevitably, you'll revert to contemplation about past or future events, as we all do.
 But notice that, too: Here I am, thinking.
 Again, look out the window to seek a new perspective.

 When you paid attention, was there a shift?
 Could you feel a sensation rising inside, perhaps even sense possibility?
-Mindfulness is practice that helps us feel better in all senses.
+Mindful wellness practices helps us notice and shift habits in order to feel better in all senses.